MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **Model**  Model and sub-model of the memory
 - **Slot**  Slot to which the DRAM is plugged into the motherboard.
 - **Speed**  The configured memory slot speed in MHz.
-- **Type**  Reports DDR, etc. as an enumeration value as per the DMTF SMBIOS standard version 3.3.0, section 7.18.2.
+- **Type**  Reports DDR as an enumeration value as per the DMTF SMBIOS standard version 3.3.0, section 7.18.2.
-- **TypeDetails**  Reports Non-volatile, etc. as a bit flag enumeration per DMTF SMBIOS standard version 3.3.0, section 7.18.3.
+- **TypeDetails**  Reports Non-volatile as a bit flag enumeration as per the DMTF SMBIOS standard version 3.3.0, section 7.18.3.

 ### Microsoft.Windows.Inventory.General.InventoryMiscellaneousMemorySlotArrayInfoRemove